RPG Errata: Cast Away, and Suffering

 I’ve talked about this before with games like I Have Gone This Far and Endure.
 Cast Away is similar, and Breathless Games are designed to build increasing tension towards an ultimate climax.
 Dread fits in the same camp.

 Why should I — why should any of us — be concerned about “having fun” during an RPG?
-Spending seven months on an epic quest only to die at the end should be agonizing.
+Spending seven months on an epic quest only to die at the end because of a bad roll should be agonizing.
 Having fights about rule minutiae should leave you seething.
 RPGs aren’t just about fun and pleasant emotions, they’re about math, strategy, and yes, conflict.

 One of the values of play — a value that I repeated several times in my treatise — is the chance to practice.
 RPGs allow practicing of situations and emotions that we otherwise might not feel able to express.
 Suffering is worthy of practicing, especially in safe environments where nothing is actually lost.
 Losing an ally in a war against the Orcs or failing a mission for the Company is a milder and more manageable injury than losing a loved one or a job.